-Well here is a very quick and simple tip so that you will never have this happen again.
-It is very simple.
+Well here is a very quick and simple tips so that you will never have this happen again.
+It is incredibly easy.

 How To Boil Eggs So They Peel Easily:

 First you need to get a sewing needle, and with this you pierce the fat end of the egg, making a small hole.
-Just insert the needle a teeny bit – enough to make a decent hole, but don’t poke the needle all the way into the egg.
+Just insert the needle into the shell a teeny bit – enough to make a decent hole, but don’t poke the needle all the way into the egg.

-By piercing the end of the egg into this little sac, the carbon dioxide escapes easily and you can go on to cook perfect hardboiled eggs that are easy to peel.
+By piercing the end of the egg into this little sac, the carbon dioxide escapes easily.
+And now you can go on to cook perfect hardboiled eggs that are easy to peel.
 No more shells sticking to the egg and destroying it!

 How To Cook Hard Boiled Eggs:

-Now that you know your eggs are not going to burst on you, you can cook them.
-Here is the way I cook my own perfect hard boiled eggs…
+Now that you know your eggs are not going to crack and burst on you, you can cook them.
+Here is the way I cook my own perfect easy-peel, hard boiled eggs …

 - Using a heavy bottomed saucepan, cover the eggs with cold water by at least an inch of water.